 Word count: 600 – 700 one page, 1,200 – 1,400 two pages.

-These are open in subject matter and can focus on currents issue in the Indigenous art, media, cultures, art history, etc. We encourage writing about groups of historical artists as opposed to writing a single historical artist (i.e. Kiowa Six instead of Stephen Mopope).
+These are open in subject matter and can focus on current issues or art history in Indigenous art, media, cultures, etc. We encourage writing about groups of historical artists as opposed to writing a single historical artist (i.e. Kiowa Six instead of Stephen Mopope).
+Introductions to specific genres of artwork welcome—particularly Indigenous art media, such as mopa mopa, moosehair tufting, shell etching, or birchbark biting—and stories that connect history to the present day.

 Word count: 2,000 – 3,500.